MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

     Result: "(502, 498, 502, 498)"
     ```

 The statistics for the first qubit haven't changed (a 50/50 chance of a `Zero` or a `One` after measurement), but the measurement results for the second qubit are **always** the same as the measurement of the first qubit.
-The `CNOT` operation has entangled the two qubits, so that whatever happens to one of them, happens to the other.
+The `CNOT` operation entangled the two qubits, so that whatever happens to one of them, happens to the other.

 ### Plot the frequency histogram

 Let's visualize the distribution of results obtained from running the quantum program multiple times.
 The frequency histogram helps visualize the probability distribution of these outcomes.

 1. Select **View -> Command Palette**, or press **Ctrl+Shift+P**, and type “histogram” which should bring up the **Q#: Run file and show histogram** option.
 You can also select **Histogram** from the list of commands preceding `Main`.
 Select this option to open the Q# histogram window.
 1. Enter a number of **shots** to execute the program, for example, 100 shots, and press **Enter**.
-The histogram will display in the Q# histogram window.
+The histogram displays in the Q# histogram window.
 1. Each bar in the histogram corresponds to a possible outcome, and its height represents the number of times that outcome is observed.
 In this case, there are 50 different unique results.
 Note that for each outcome the measurement results for the first and the second qubit are always the same.

     :::image type="content" source="../media/histogram-vscode-entanglement.png" alt-text="Screenshot the Q# histogram window in Visual Studio Code.":::